Growth Trends for Related Jobs

 Applying for Apprenticeships

 Organizations such as unions and electrical and plumber contractor associations offer trade apprenticeship programs.
 Typical qualifications for an apprenticeship program include a minimum age of 18, a high school diploma or GED, one year of algebra, a passing score on an industry-specific aptitude test and a clean criminal history check and drug screening.
-Many apprenticeship programs only have a limited number of spots each year, so it is important to have good references and high test scores.
+Many apprenticeship programs have a limited number of openings each year, so it is important to have good references and high test scores.

 A Trade Apprenticeship

 A trade apprenticeship typically lasts three to five years.
 Most apprenticeship programs require 150 to 250 hours of classroom study and around 2,000 hours of paid supervised training every year.
 Apprentices who have completed an accredited certificate or associate degree program can reduce the length of their apprenticeships.
 Apprentices are often assigned to work with experienced tradesmen across a broad range of tasks, so they are prepared to work in manufacturing, the construction industry or as private tradesmen after completing the apprenticeship.
 Trade apprentices are usually paid around half the wages of journeyman.
 Becoming a journeyman requires passing a state licensing exam.

 Journeymen are experienced professionals at their trade.
 With four-plus years of education and experience, they have learned all of the basics of the profession and are likely developing expertise in one or more specialty areas.
 A journeyman electrician earns an average of $24.41 per hour.
 A journeyman plumber earns an average of $23,27 per hour.

 Reaching Master Status